-In the morning before baking, mix mushroom soup and 1/2 can of milk together thoroughly in small bowl.
+In the morning, before baking, mix mushroom soup and 1/2 can of milk thoroughly in a small bowl.
 Spread evenly over egg bake.
 Bake at 325 degrees for 1 to 1/5 hours or until golden brown.
 Serve hot.

-Also, we often change this recipe up.
-For instance, we’ll use ham instead of sausage, and add spinach, broccoli or other veggies.
+Also, we often change this recipe.
+For instance, we’ll use ham instead of sausage, and add spinach, broccoli, or other veggies.

 - Mandarin oranges

 - Melons of some sort such as Watermelon, Cantaloupe or Honeydew

 Again, we buy the fruit based on what’s on sale so it’s affordable.
 With fruit salad, you don’t necessarily have to have a large variety of fruit.
 I served a fruit salad yesterday with only Mandarin orange slices and strawberry slices.
 It went over great.

 Just shop around the sales and try to have somewhat contrasting colors to make your table colorful.